open/close all folders

 - Uplifted Animal: Florence and the rest of the Bowman's Wolves are genetically modified red wolves (Canis Rufus Rufus), with Dr. Bowman's neural architecture giving them human level sapience.

 The ship's robot, of a nonhumanoid, round and modular design and the mind of a child.
 Sam's partner in crime and mischief.
-Originally built to pick up heavy things, carry them around and set them down.
+Originally built as a warehouse robot programmed to pick up heavy things, carry them around and set them down.

 Provides examples of: